 "Part of being a professional in this business is recognizing that it's your role to be the tip of the sword, to get done what the citizens want to see happen rather than pursuing your own policy agenda," Ketchen said.
-"I expect the Selectmen to be very strong in terms of how they pursue opportunities."

 "If there's a compelling argument to be made in terms of moving the town in one direction or another, I'm certainly going to make that argument," he acknowledged.
 "I'll have the rigorous analysis and thoughtful projections to make that case."
 However, he stressed, once the decision is made by the Selectmen, "the conversation is over and we move into implementation."

 He plans prompt responses to residents' emails and phone calls.
 "As overwhelming as it can be for me," he pointed out, "the problems that people are coming to you with are much more overwhelming to them."